Working with content

 Ignite parses Markdown files in in your Content folder, automatically converting them to pages.

-You should create subfolders inside Content to represent different types of content.
-This might be by date, e.g. Content/2023, Content/2024, etc, by type, e.g. Content/articles, Content/tutorials, or whatever other approach you want.
+You should create subfolders inside Content to represent different types of articles.
+This might be by date, e.g. Content/2023, Content/2024, etc, by type, e.g. Content/posts, Content/tutorials, or whatever other approach you want.

 When it come to rendering your articles, you have two options:

-This example site contains two types of content, articles and stories.
-Some content requests a specific layout, but others don’t.
+This example site contains two types of articles, posts and stories.
+Some articles requests a specific layout, but others don’t.

 List {